Children a big part of migration through perilous Darien Gap - NewsBreak

 Children a big part of migration through perilous Darien Gap

-NECOCLI, Colombia -- Every day, at least 500 migrants from around the world sail out of Necocli, a small town on Colombia’s Caribbean coast, across the Gulf of Uraba to the village of Acandi, to start a week-long trek through the jungle that takes them into Panama — the next stop on the long road to the United States.
+NECOCLI, Colombia — (AP) — Every day, at least 500 migrants from around the world sail out of Necocli, a small town on Colombia’s Caribbean coast, across the Gulf of Uraba to the village of Acandi, to start a week-long trek through the jungle that takes them into Panama — the next stop on the long road to the United States.

 About one quarter of them are children, according to Panamanian officials, and often still in arms.